openstack-archive/networking-spp/doc/source/architecture.rst

   vhostuser is used to connect with VM.
 The number of vhostusers to allocate for each physical NIC is specified in the configuration.

+spp-ctl
+  It is a SPP controller with a REST like web API.
+  It maintains the connections form the SPP processes and at the same time exposes the API for the user to request for the SPP processes.

 spp-agent
-  It communicates with spp_primary and spp_vf processes and set SPP according to the request from neutron-server.
+  It requests the operation of spp_vf to spp-ctl according to the request from neutron-server.
-  The 'spp' script which controls spp_primary and spp_vf is provided by SPP.
-But in the OpenStack environment spp-agent is used to control spp processes instead of the 'spp' script.

 ::